 Swiss Chard and Tofu Stir Fry

-- 2 Tbsp olive oil
+- 2 tablespoons sesame oil

-- 2 cloves minced garlic
+- 2 cloves garlic minced

-- ½ onion chopped
+- ½ large onion sliced

 - ½ large bunch swiss chard about 6 oz after stems are removed, stems removed and coarsely chopped

 - Heat the olive oil in a skillet over medium heat until fragrant.
 Add garlic cloves and onion and heat, stirring frequently, for 5 minutes.
 Add tofu to the skillet and heat for about 10 minutes, stirring occasionally, until browned on all sides.

 - While tofu mixture is cooking, whisk together Bragg Liquid Aminos, sesame oil, almond butter, and water to create a sauce.

 - Once tofu is browned, add sauce and stir to coat.
 Add the chopped swiss chard and cook for several minutes until slightly wilted, then remove from the pan and serve.

 UPDATE: This recipe was originally published in August 2019 and was updated for clarity in March 2022.